opussf/CritterEmote-2.0/Feature.md

 Modifing the drop downs will be difficult because of how Rematch did their UI.

+Create a UI with a pet portrait, ad dropdown and a scrollable text box.

 ## FlexibleCategories

 This is to allow flexible categories.